Can tides explain the low dark matter density in Fornax?

 The solutions of this equation correspond to the apocenter, $r_{\rm apo}$, and the pericenter, $r_{\rm peri}$, of the orbit \citep{galacticdynamics}.
 We verify that the approximation of the potential as spherically symmetric is valid in Appendix~A.

 In Fig.~\ref{fig1}, we show the distribution of orbital pericentres and apocentres for all satellite dwarfs with $M_* > 10^5$~M$_{\odot}$.
-The error bars of various colours represent constraints for Fornax using the three Milky Way models from \citet{helmiGaia} and two Milky Way models from \citet{fritz}.
+The error bars of various colours represent constraints for Fornax using three Milky Way models from \citealt{helmiGaia} (using {\it Gaia DR2}), two Milky Way models from \citealt{fritz} (using {\it Gaia DR2}) and two models from \citet{gaia_edr3_pm} (using {\it Gaia EDR3}).
 The first three are the potentials from \citealt{McMillan} (M$_{200}=1.3\times10^{12}$ M$_{\odot}$), \citealt{Irrgang2012:1211.4353v5} (M$_\mathrm{< 200~ kpc}$ = $1.9\times10^{12}$ M$_{\odot}$) and \citealt{robin2003, robin2012} (M$_\mathrm{< 100~ kpc}$ = $1.2 \times 10^{12}$ M$_{\odot}$).
 The three potentials differ most significantly in the inner $\sim2$~kpc and beyond $\sim40$~kpc. {\it Bovy 1.6} and {\it Bovy 0.8} are two realizations of the potential from \citet{bovy} with virial masses, $M_{200}$, of $1.6\times10^{12}M_{\odot}$ and $0.8\times10^{12}M_{\odot}$, respectively.
+Finally, we include pericentre and apocentre constraints using {\it Gaia EDR3} from \citet{gaia_edr3_pm}, where a "high-mass" potential from \citealt{retana-montenegro} (PE$_{\rm HM}$) and a "low-mass" potential from \citealt{pouliasis} (PNFW) were used, which are roughly similar in mass to the two models from \citet{fritz}.
 In our sample, we include all orbits contained within the error bars of these models.
 This is shown as a light grey box in Fig.~\ref{fig1}.
 Additionally, we include dwarfs with larger peri- and apocentres, as we wish to investigate mass loss for these seemingly `benign' orbits.
 This additional selection is highlighted with a dark grey box in Fig.~\ref{fig1}.